wirebits/PicoWQuack/README.md

 # ⚙️Setup CircuitPython
 1. Download `.uf2` files according to your boards.
-   - Raspberry Pi Pico W - [here](https://github.com/wirebits/PicoWQuack/releases/download/v1.0/raspberry_pi_pico_w.uf2).
+   - Raspberry Pi Pico W from [here](https://github.com/wirebits/PicoWQuack/releases/download/v1.0/raspberry_pi_pico_w.uf2).
-   - Raspberry Pi Pico 2 W - [here](https://github.com/wirebits/PicoWQuack/releases/download/v1.0/raspberry_pi_pico2_w.uf2).
+   - Raspberry Pi Pico 2 W from [here](https://github.com/wirebits/PicoWQuack/releases/download/v1.0/raspberry_pi_pico2_w.uf2).
 2. Copy the `.uf2` file into the respective board.
    - `RPI-RP2` for `Raspberry Pi Pico W` and `RP2350` for `Raspberry Pi Pico 2 W`.
    - When it is copied, then it disconnects automatically and reconnect as `PICOWQUACK`.